Tettenhall Regis (ward)

 Tettenhall Regis is a ward of Wolverhampton City Council, West Midlands.
 The population of this ward at the 2011 census was 11,911.

 Geography

 The modern ward of Tettenhall Regis is one of two covering the Tettenhall area, the other being Tettenhall Wightwick.
 It is situated on the western edge of the city, bordering South Staffordshire and the Oxley, St Peter's, Park and Tettenhall Wightwick wards.
-It forms part of the Wolverhampton South West constituency.
+It forms part of the Wolverhampton West constituency.

 As well as the northern part of Tettenhall, it covers the suburbs of Aldersley and Claregate.

 Name

 Historically, Tettenhall parish was divided into two manors, Tettenhall Regis ("Tettenhall of the king") and Tettenhall Clericorum ("Tettenhall of the clergy").
 Likewise, the smaller prebend of Tettenhall was divided into two constablewicks called Tettenhall Regis and Tettenhall Clericorum.

 Architecture

-Like Park Ward this ward also contain some interesting architecture including the Clifton Road conservation area.
-Sadly Woodthorne, once the home of Lord Wolverhampton, has long since been demolished and its site is now used by DEFRA.
+The ward contain some interesting architecture including the Clifton Road conservation area.
+Woodthorne, once the home of Lord Wolverhampton, has long since been demolished and its site is now used by DEFRA.
 The Church of St. Michael on Lower Green was a medieval church (and formerly a Royal Free Chapel) that was badly damaged by a fire in the 1950s and rebuilt in the Gothic style.
-There is significant mock Tudor architecture in the area though none of particular note.